-The number one benefit of raw food diets are a healthy skin and coat.
-Experts say the difference is amazing.
+Many cats who eat a raw diet reap the benefits.
+The number one benefit of raw food diets is healthy skin and coats.
 Second reason?
 Along with this comes fewer hairballs and better digestion (yes, fewer hairballs)!
-Raw diets are safe for felines because their bodies and digestive tracts are able to handle the foodborne illnesses that we worry about.
-When it comes to choosing the best kind, high-quality brands specially treat their food so it's safe for pets.
+Third, raw diets are safe for felines because their bodies and digestive tracts can handle the foodborne illnesses we worry about.
+Finally, when it comes to choosing the best kind, high-quality brands specially treat their food, so it's safe for pets.

 Great news for pet parents!
-You don't have to work through recipes with a feline nutrition specialist but instead, you can choose from one of many commercial raw diets on the market.
-Raw feeding is more popular and there is a larger demand and therefore more raw cat food brands available these days.
+You don't have to work through recipes with a feline nutrition specialist.
+Instead, you can choose from one of many commercial raw diets on the market.
+Raw feeding is more popular, and there is a greater demand;; therefore, more raw cat food brands are available these days.

 Cooking for your pets can be time-consuming.
 So a raw meat diet may be a good option for you.
 Always talk to your vet or veterinary nutritionist with any questions if your cat has health issues or you're struggling with your cat's diet.
 A DVM will help you determine appropriate protein sources to try and whether or not this option makes sense for your cat!